• Submit your paper

 Benefits for readers

-We aim to provide a mix of readable practitioner-focused articles and "classic" academic articles, so that readers can in one journal see how academic and practitioner thinking is evolving.
+The Bottom Line aims to provide an inviting mix of accessible, practice-oriented articles and "classic" academic articles, so that the reader can see in a journal how academic and practical thinking are continually evolving and informing each other.

 This journal is aligned with our responsible management goal